tindyc/Fika/README.md

 ## Contact Page

-The contact page has a contact form in which the user can contact team from.
+The contact page has a contact form in which the user can contact the dev team from.
 The contact page can be reached from the footer.

 ## Footer